 Salt Lake City Criminal Defense Attorneys for Bail Hearings in Utah

 If you’re facing a Class C misdemeanor in Utah, get in touch with a criminal defense attorney as soon as possible.
 An attorney can help you craft a defense so you can reduce the overall amount of penalties you’ll face and maybe even get your charges dropped altogether.
-The Salt Lake City criminal defense attorneys from Overson Law, PLLC are available to help people throughout the Salt Lake City area with their Class C misdemeanor charges.
+The Salt Lake City criminal defense attorneys from Overson & Bugden are available to help people throughout the Salt Lake City area with their Class C misdemeanor charges.
 Call them today at (801) 758-2287.